Reading Time: 3 minutes

 In recent years, competition to provide the most appealing benefits to their clients has flooded the market.
 Companies are scrambling to provide the most comprehensive cover to keep their clients safe and to increase their market share.
 In addition to the basic roadside assistance provisions, some companies go the extra mile, offering services such as auto transportation.

-The aim of roadside assistance is to assist motorists who are stuck at the side of the road due to unforeseen breakdowns.
-It’s a good idea to work through a company that is available 24/7/365 and offers nationwide coverage.
+The aim of roadside assistance is to assist motorists who are stuck at the side of the road.
+This is mostly due to unforeseen breakdowns.
+It’s a good idea to work through a company like AAA that is available 24/7/365 and offers nationwide coverage.

 Each OEM offers their own bouquet of services, but some of the typical provisions include: